 Many companies take advantage of the digitalisation of their services and collect far more data about their customers than necessary.
 Very often it is impossible to complete a transaction online without being forced to register an account with the service provider. noyb decided to investigate selected business models and their practices in light of the GDPR ‘data minimisation’ principle, which provides that controllers should not have more personal data than they need to achieve their purpose.
 With this project we aim to change the “forced accounts” culture in selected industry sectors and put an end to the excessive data processing.

 Encryption - Privacy by Design

 Our emails always contain personal data.
 During their route toward the recipient such communications are handled by different entities, nodes and service providers which may intercept, manipulate and unlawfully use their content.
-For reducing these risks, Article 32 of the GDPR requires the controllers to implement appropriate security measures.
-In case they don’t, the confidentiality and integrity of our communications are violated.
+In order to reduce these risks, Article 32 of the GDPR requires the controllers to implement appropriate security measures.
+If such standards are not met, the confidentiality and integrity of our communications are violated.
 This project aims at enforcing the GDPR’s security requirements against a multinational internet company.